Excel VBA Text to Columns for Fixed Width

 expression.TextToColumns (Destination, DataType, TextQualifier, ConsecutiveDelimiter, Tab, Semicolon, Comma, Space, Other, OtherChar, FieldInfo, DecimalSeparator, ThousandsSeparator, TrailingMinusNumbers)

-TextToColumns is used to separate texts from a range and return those separated texts or values into different columns.
-The text type can be either delimited or fixed-width type.
-For the fixed-width data type, you have to set the width of each column’s character.
+TextToColumns is used to split text in a range and return the split text or values in separate columns.
+The text can be either of delimited or fixed-width type.
+For the fixed-width data type, the width of each column must be set.

 Excel VBA Text to Columns for Fixed Width: A Suitable Example